JSheldon3488/DeepRL_Continuous_Control/report.md

 ## Future Ideas
- - Tune the hyperparameters to train the network faster.
+ - Tune the hyperparameters to solve the environment faster.
  - Solve the Crawler environment with the same Agent Architecture.
  - Attempt to solve both environments with the same Agent Architectures (not individually tuning hyperparameters).